gan74/Yave/README.md

 ![Current status](https://i.imgur.com/NsngKS3.png)
 ![Current status](https://i.imgur.com/fYBbB80.png)

-The editor is currently unusable but I am working on it.

 ## Project structure

  * y: Core library with a bunch of utility functions and classes
  * yave: The engine itself
     It links only to y and spirv-cross
  * editor: A scene editor build on top of yave
  * shaders: All the shaders for both the engine and the editor
  * external: Third party libraries